ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 ---
-title: A type system for RCL, part 2: The type system
+title: A type system for RCL: The type system
 header: A type system for RCL
 subheader: The type system
 part: 2
 lang: en-US
 minutes: 19
 date: 2024-07-18
 synopsis: I am adding a type system to RCL, my configuration language.
-In this post I explain how the type system works.
+In part 2, I explain how the type system works.
 It is based on lattices and features a generalized subtype check.
 extra-glyphs: Null Int Bool String Any Void List[]
 ---